Erforsche mich, Gott, und erfahre mein Herz, BWV 136: History and words

 The Bach scholar Alfred Dürr concludes from the autograph that only the middle section of the third movements and the chorale were composed in 1723 with certainty.
-The other parts may rely on a former unknown secular or church cantata, according to the conductor John Eliot Gardiner and the musicologist Tadeshi Isoyama.
+The other parts may rely on a former unknown secular or church cantata, according to the conductor John Eliot Gardiner.

+Music

-Scoring and structure
+Structure and scoring

 The cantata in six movements is scored for three vocal soloists (alto (A), tenor (T) and bass (B)), a four-part choir (SATB), corno (horn, Co), two oboes (Ob), two violins (Vl), viola (Va) and basso continuo (Bc).
 One oboe is marked "d'amore" (Oa) in the autograph kept by the Staatsbibliothek zu Berlin.
+The duration is given as 21 minutes.
 Some scholars, including Dürr and Gardiner, believe that the second oboe part in the choral movements 1 and 6 should also be played by oboe d'amore.
 The title on the original parts reads: "Domin: 8 post Trinit: / Erforsche mich Gott, und erfahre mein ect. / â / 4 Voci / Corno / 2 Hautbois / 2 Violini / Viola / e / Continuo / di Sign: / J.S.Bach".

 In the following table of the movements, the scoring and keys and time signatures are taken from Alfred Dürr, using the symbol for common time (4/4).
 The instruments are shown separately for winds and strings, while the continuo, playing throughout, is not shown.

 Music

 1

 The opening chorus expands on a psalm verse, "Erforsche mich, Gott, und erfahre mein Herz" (Examine me, God, and discover my heart).
 The music in the style of a Gigue expresses confidence facing the examination.
-In 1739 it was characterized by Johann Mattheson 1739 as "somewhat like the rapid arrow of a stream" ("etwa wie der glattfortschiessende Strom-Pfeil eines Bachs").
-The movement is structure in two parts (A and A'), with choral fugues on the same themes, both presenting the complete text.
+In 1739 it was characterized by Johann Mattheson as "somewhat like the rapid arrow of a stream" ("etwa wie der glattfortschiessende Strom-Pfeil eines Bachs").
+The movement is structures in two parts (A and A'), with choral fugues on the same themes, both presenting the complete text.
 An extended instrumental ritornello, dominated by the horn, is heard before, between and after the choral sections.
 The first fugue is preceded by a choral Devise (statement).
 Throughout the movement the two oboes never play independently but double the violins in the ritornelli and the soprano in the vocal sections.
 The virtuoso horn parts may have been intended for the exceptional Gottfried Reiche.

 Bach used the same material as in this movement later in the "Cum Sancto Spiritu" of his Missa in A major.